Ads 468x60px

 Kismayo capture imminent, military spokesmen say

+Military officials say the Somali military, supported by the African Union Mission in Somalia (AMISOM), will take Kismayo from al-Shabaab soon, Kenya's Daily Nation reported Thursday (August 30th).
 Somali military spokesman for the Juba region Aden Ahmed Hirsi said that troops have nearly surrounded Kismayo.
-"We are committed to remove [al-Shabaab's] black banner and raise Somalia's blue-colour flag all over Jubaland," he said.
+"We are committed to remove [al-Shabaab's] black banner and raise Somalia's blue-colour flag all over Jubaland," he...

 read more